pdoehle/swc-notes/unix_shell.md

 cp: target 'original-*.dat' is not a directory
 ```

-- Since wildcards are expanded by the shell before the command is executed, we have confused `cp`.
+- Since wild cards are expanded by the shell before the command is executed, we have confused `cp`.

 ```bash
 $ for filename in *.dat